rtmag/r_project/README.md

 ## Notes on how to access mutation data from TCGA.

-Hi guys.
+Hi everyone.
 Some of you are familiar with the files that contain the mutation information, but to bring up everyone up to speed let me introduce some file formats.
 Note, you don't need to know about these file formats to work with them in R but thought it would be interesting for you all to learn.

 #### Variant Call Format (VCF) file: